THEOplayer/theoplayer-sdk-ios/README.md

 You can also contact our technical support team by following the instructions on our [support page](https://docs.theoplayer.com/faq/00-introduction.md).
 Note that your level of support depends on your selected [support plan](https://www.theoplayer.com/supportplans).

+## FAQ

+*Why am I getting `No such module 'THEOplayerSDK'` (or similar errors)?*

+This could be due to a couple of reasons:

+* You incorrectly configured your `Podfile`, or forgot to run `pod install --repo-update` to install your `Podfile`.
+* You used an older version of Cocoapods.
+You can check your version through `pod --version`.
+Run `(sudo) gem install cocoapods` to upgrade to the latest version.
+* You opened your `xcodeproj` instead of your `xcodeworkspace`.
+* Xcode is being weird.
+Close your Workspace, uninstall your pods through `pod deintegrate`, and install them again through `pod install --repo-update`.

 ## License